“Wisdom is tolerance of cognitive dissonance.”

 Lexico.com gives this definition of “cognitive dissonance:” the state of having inconsistent thoughts, beliefs, or attitudes, especially as relating to behavioral decisions and attitude change.

 I had a dream last night that I was to take dictation from a classmate when they call, type it up, and hand it in when I get to class because they are unable to go.
-This may have been a message from my Spirit Guides to listen and write what they have to say.
+This may have been a message from my Spirit Guides to “take dictation” from them.

 Over the past several months, I had been extremely irritated by two family members.
 Different issues, but my ruminations about both were the same.
 How do I deal with their constant negativity and critique of me?
 Not blatant critique, but subtle and underhanded, the kind of criticism that’s not obvious at first, but over time erodes my tolerance of their every word.

-The most recent exchange drove me to block one of them on Gmail–which of course I had to google having never done that before!
-But, I immediately questioned myself.
+The most recent exchange drove me to block one of them on Gmail–which I had to google having never done that before.
+But, immediately afterward I questioned myself.
 Did I overreact?
 Am I a bad person?
 Isn’t the answer always Love?
 Love thine enemy?
 But how do I weigh Love and care of myself against Love of their “lost” souls?
 Shouldn’t I protect myself from constant attack or at least take a respite from my inner work?
 Is it wrong to evade self-reflection about what each of them is showing me about myself: old hurts that I’m tired of feeling?

 They’ve both burned bridges with other people: friends and family.
 It’s not just me.
 They both thrive on conflict.
-They seem to get some kind of pleasure out of stirring the pot and inviting arguments for argument’s sake over politics or over…any subject will do.
+They seem to get pleasure out of stirring the pot and inviting arguments for argument’s sake over politics or over…any subject will do.

 I don’t enjoy being wrong either, but I am open to other opinions and discussions to reach a new understanding.
 I draw the line at personal attacks that buzz in like haloed hornets with smiles sweet enough to boil my blood.
 I am more than willing to let down my guard if/when they stop giving me reasons to keep it up.